machinetranslate/machinetranslate.org/events/wmt21.md

 | Chinese → | `NiuTrans`| 75.0 | 0.042 |

 #### English →

-The results are determined through human evaluation featuring bilingual direct assessment in a full document.
+The results were determined with a bilingual direct assessment in a full document.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |